When are you eligible for Support Coordination?

 Finding out more

-If you or someone you know is interested in Support Coordination, you can always contact Plan Partners to discuss your options and whether it’s right for you.
+If you or someone you know is interested in Support Coordination, you can always contact Plan Partners to discuss your options.
 Our Support Coordination Team knows all the ins and outs of the NDIS and how to find and connect with service provider in your area.
 And we're here to help.
 Chat with us online or give us a call on 1300 333 700.

-If you’d like to read a bit more, our Support Coordination webpage provides more information.
+If you’d like to read a bit more, our Support Coordination page provides more information.